mindpixel-labs/vsc-expressionengine/README.md

 View the full list of available [scope names](https://github.com/mindpixel-labs/vsc-expressionengine/wiki/Scope-Names) to override.

 ## Commands
 All commands start within the `EE` namepace.
 Visual Studio Code will however correctly pull up the commands even if you type it in lowercase.
+Also, while the full name of the commands appear to be long, the editor will match shorter typings like `ee addon-on`, `ee partial` etc.

 Command | Description
 --- | ---